1 Peter 2:25

 For you were like sheep going astray

-Peter contrasts their present and former relationship to Christ.
-Before they became Christians they “were like sheep going astray.”
+Peter contrasts their present and former relationship with Christ.
+Before they became Christians, they “were like sheep going astray.”

 We have turned, every one, to his own way;

 Sheep wander astray.
-“Going astray” means to move about without definite destination, to cause to wander off the path.
-Before we became Christians we held wrong views of God and thus led a mistaken life.
-We were deceived and misled (Matthew 24.4; 2 Timothy 3:13; 1 John.
+“Going astray” means to move about without a definite destination, to cause to wander off the path.
+Before we became Christians, we held wrong views of God and thus led a mistaken life.
+We were deceived and misled (Mt 24.4; 2 Tim 3.13; 1 Jn.
 4:6).
 Our thoughts were twisted.
-What was false seemed true.
-We made lies appear true.
+What was false seemed genuine.
+We made lies appear valid.
 We were mistaken.

-“And other sheep I have which are not of this fold; them also I must bring, and they will hear My voice; and there will be one flock and one shepherd” (John 10:16).
+John 10:16, “And other sheep I have which are not of this fold; them also I must bring, and they will hear My voice; and there will be one flock and one shepherd.”

 but have now returned

 “Returned” means to turn about, turn towards.
 This is conversion.
 “Returned” is in the passive voice showing that our return to God is an act of grace.
-The return is to Christ who cares for us as sheep.
+The return is to Christ, who cares for them as sheep.

-“Returned” means to change one’s belief with focus upon that to which one turns.
-We turn to truth.
+“Returned” means to change one’s belief with a focus upon that to which one turns.
+We turn to the truth.
 We accept the truth as it is in Jesus.

 to the Shepherd and Overseer of your souls

 The shepherd was a familiar image to the people of the first century.
 Sheep could fall over jagged cliffs with deep precipices.
-Wandering in grasslands without walls, they could easily become lost.
-Wild animals roamed seeking them as prey.
-A shepherd feeds, protects and sustains his sheep.
-Jesus as the Shepherd seeks for lost sheep and tends sick ones.
-He vigilantly guards from wild beasts.
+Sheep wander in grasslands without walls, so they could quickly become lost.
+Wild animals roamed, seeking prey.
+A shepherd mainly feeds, protects, and sustains.
+Jesus, as the Shepherd, seeks for lost sheep.
+He tends sick sheep.
+He vigilantly guards against wild beasts.
 He leads to good pasture.

 The “Overseer” is one who cares for spiritual concerns.
 He is a guardian or keeper.
 An overseer mainly guides and directs.
 Jesus is the Guardian of our souls.
 The Overseer makes the Shepherd more emphatic.
 Jesus is the supervisor of our soul.

-Jesus is concerned about supervising our soul, not just saving it.
+Jesus is concerned about supervising our souls, not just saving them.

-Jesus will nourish our soul all the way to glory.
-We are soul and our body transports our soul.
+Jesus will nourish our souls all the way to glory.
+We are soul, and our body transports our soul.
 Our soul will go on long after our body is dead and gone.
-Jesus shepherds and supervises our soul until we go to be with Him.
+Jesus shepherds and supervises our soul until we go to be with him.